2022 Tour de France: Week Three

+Results

 In the general classification, Vingegaard became the first Dane to win the Tour since 1996, with Pogačar in second 2 minutes 43 seconds behind.
 Thomas was third, over seven minutes behind.
 The points classification was won by Wout van Aert with 480 points, breaking Peter Sagan's modern record.
 Vingegaard also won the mountains classification, marking the first time since the Faema team of Eddy Merckx in 1969, that riders from the same team won the yellow and green jerseys as well as the mountains classification.
 The young rider classification was won by runner-up Pogačar, who led the classification from start to finish and tied Jan Ullrich and Andy Schleck with his third win of this classification.
 The team of third place Thomas, Ineos Grenadiers, won the team classification.
 Van Aert was chosen as the most combative rider.
-Caleb Ewan was the Lanterne rouge - normally competitive with the elite sprinters, his top 10 result on stage 21 was his highest stage finish of the Tour.
+Caleb Ewan was the Lanterne rouge – normally competitive with the elite sprinters, his top 10 result on stage 21 was his highest stage finish of the Tour.